Dr Sandra Kröger

 - POLM148 - Brexit: Causes, Interpretation and Implications

 I hold degrees in social science (Humboldt-University Berlin, Paris VIII) and Interdisciplinary France studies (University Freiburg).
 I did my PhD as part of the graduate programme ‘The Future of the European Social Model’ (supervisors: Prof. Ilona Ostner and Prof. Claus Offe).
-The dissertation addressed the Open Method of Coordination in the field of social inclusion and its implementation in France, Germany, and at the EU-level.
+The dissertation, which I defended in 2008, addressed the Open Method of Coordination in the field of social inclusion and its implementation in France, Germany, and at the EU-level.

 Between 2006-2008, I have lectured at the Georg-August University Göttingen and the Humboldt University Berlin in the fields of European social policy governance, poverty in the EU and European integration theory.
 From 2008-2011, and after five months at the Institute for European Integration Research in Vienna, I was a lecturer at the Jean Monnet Centre for European Studies,University of Bremen.
-From October 2013-April 2014, I was a fellow at the Hanse Wissenschaftskolleg (Delmenhorst).
-I am honoured to be a Robert Schuman Fellow at the European University Institute in Florence in 2018/19.
+From October 2013-April 2014, I was a fellow at the Hanse Wissenschaftskolleg (Delmenhorst), and from September 2018-August 2019 I was a Robert Schuman Fellow at the European University Institute in Florence.